Black Lines on Fingernails: When a Nail Streak Could Signal Melanoma

 Dermoscopy: A Non-Invasive First Look

 Dermoscopy uses a specialized magnifying device to examine the nail in detail.
 This technique reveals patterns invisible to the naked eye.
 Regular, parallel lines suggest a benign cause.
 Irregular lines with varying thickness, color, and spacing raise suspicion for melanoma.
-Dermoscopy helps dermatologists decide whether biopsy is necessary.
+Dermoscopy helps dermatologists decide whether a biopsy is necessary.

 The Necessity of a Nail Matrix Biopsy

 A nail matrix biopsy is the only definitive way to diagnose subungual melanoma.
 The procedure involves removing a small piece of tissue from the nail matrix for microscopic examination.
 It typically requires local anesthesia and may cause temporary nail deformity.
-Despite these drawbacks, biopsy is essential when melanoma cannot be ruled out through observation alone.
+Despite these drawbacks, a biopsy is essential when melanoma cannot be ruled out through observation alone.

 Treatment Pathways and Prognosis